KnuffApp/Knuff-Framework/README.md

 ## Importing Knuff

-To add Mantle to your application:
+To add Knuff to your application:

  1. Drag and drop `Knuff.xcodeproj` into your application's Xcode project.
  1. On the "General" tab of your application target, add `Knuff.framework` to the "Embedded Binaries".